kubedb/cli/docs/tutorials/mysql/README.md

 ```

 Here,
- - `spec.init.snapshotSource.name` refers to a Snapshot tpr for a MySQL database in the same namespaces as this new `recovered` MySQL tpr.
+ - `spec.init.snapshotSource.name` refers to a Snapshot object for a MySQL database in the same namespaces as this new `recovered` MySQL object.

 Now, wait several seconds.
 KubeDB operator will create a new StatefulSet.
 Then KubeDB operator launches a Kubernetes Job to initialize the new database using the data from `m1-xyz` Snapshot.